 She co-created and co-facilitates “Reimagining Racial Equity,” an eight-week learning intensive in conjunction with the Conscious Collaboratory, for business leaders to learn how to infuse the work of racial equity into their organizations and lives.

-Danielle is a Certified Diversity Professional (CDP), a certified ICF Executive Coach (pending), and she holds certifications to deliver the Intercultural Development Inventory (IDI) and Cultural Intelligence (CQ).
+Danielle is a Certified Diversity Professional (CDP), a certified ICF Executive Coach (ACC), and she holds certifications to deliver the Intercultural Development Inventory (IDI) and Cultural Intelligence (CQ).
 She holds a B.S. from Howard University and a M.A. in Industrial-Organizational Psychology from Louisiana Tech University and draws on her background as an I/O psychologist in applying a racial equity lens to organizational policies, practices, and protocols.
 Danielle has participated in Coach Diversity, The National Coalition Building Institute Leadership for Diversity, and trained with the Center for Equity and Inclusion.

 As committed to her own racial journey as she is to her clients, Danielle is currently reflecting on the question “In what ways will advancing my own cultural competencies support my goals?”